thiagokokada/blog/posts/2026-05-03/01-my-favorite-device-is-a-chromebook-without-chromeos.md

 know, postmarketOS is an [Alpine Linux](https://www.alpinelinux.org/) based-distro focused in replacing the original OS from old phones (generally running Android) with a "true" Linux distro.
-They also seem to support some Chromebooks because of their unique architecture and luckily they support my device under the [google-trogdor platform](https://wiki.postmarketos.org/wiki/Google_Trogdor_Chromebook_(google-trogdor)).
+They also seem to support some Chromebooks because of their unique architecture and, luckily, they support my device under the [google-trogdor platform](https://wiki.postmarketos.org/wiki/Google_Trogdor_Chromebook_(google-trogdor)).